What Is a Case Diagram for LMS? Understanding Its Importance in Learning Management Systems

 Associations: Depict the relationships between actors and use cases, such as students linked to course enrollment or instructors connected to grading functionalities.

-These components collectively offer a comprehensive view of the LMS's operational framework, ensuring that all user interactions are thoughtfully designed and implemented.
+These components together give a full picture of the LMS's operational framework.
+They ensure that all user interactions are well designed and implemented.

 For more details on how CMEGenius structures these elements, visit our LMS Features page.